rabbitmq/rabbitmq-perf-html/README.md

 ![Summary Graph](./images/summary.png)

-## Type of graphs ##
+## Types of graphs ##

 We support several `types` of graphs, that you can specify using the `data-type` attribute:

-- `time`: this graph can plot several variables on the y-axis while on the x-axis plots time.
+- `time`: this graph can plot several variables on the y-axis while plotting the time on the x-axis.
 For example you could compare the send and receive rate over a period of time.

-On the previous section we show how to display this kind of graphs using HTML.
+In the previous section we showed how to display these kind of graphs using HTML.

 - `series`: will plot how changing a variable affects the results of